addiscent/vagrant-ruby-rails/README.md

   * _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.

+  * A _host_ CPU capable of running a 64bit Ubuntu Linux image.
+It is possible to use a 32bit Ubuntu Linux image, but the Vagrant file must be slightly revised after installation of _vagrant-ruby-rails_.
+See the section near the end of this document titled "Using Ubuntu/Trusty32".

   * A terminal/shell program - previously installed on the _host_.

   * A zip file extraction program - previously installed on the _host_.

 This project has been tested on _Ubuntu 14.04_ and _Windows 7_ _hosts_, but _not_ on _OS X_.

 #### Quickstart For Experts Already Running Vagrant With VirtualBox On Linux or Windows

 ##### A New Rails Dev Env And App, In Five Easy Steps, (for details, see _Software Installation_)

-###### Copy-and-Paste Quoted Commands Into Your Terminal Session
+###### Copy-and-Paste The Given Commands Into Your Terminal Session

 1. Open a terminal session in your _host_ computer storage workspace.
-2. "mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace"
+2. $ mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace

   Windows users note : This "one-liner" command above works in PowerShell, but the "Command Prompt Window" will not process this line properly; you must split it into separate commands like this:

   \> mkdir vagrant-ruby-rails

   \> cd vagrant-ruby-rails

   \> mkdir workspace

 3. Download ZIP _vagrant-ruby-rails_ file from GitHub, https://github.com/addiscent/vagrant-ruby-rails.
 Unzip _vagrant-ruby-rails_ files into current working directory, "vagrant-ruby-rails".

-4. "vagrant up; vagrant ssh"
+4. $ vagrant up; vagrant ssh

   Now wait a short while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
 Windows users note : Same "Command Prompt Window" caveat as above.

-5. "cd /vagrant/workspace; rails new myapp; cd myapp; rails s -b 0.0.0.0"
+5. $ cd /vagrant/workspace; rails new myapp; cd myapp; rails s -b 0.0.0.0

 Open a web browser to http://localhost:3030